Saint Kitts and Nevis: Foreign relations

 Saint Kitts and Nevis has no major international disputes.
 Saint Kitts and Nevis is a full and participating member of the Caribbean Community (CARICOM), the Organisation of Eastern Caribbean States (OECS), and the Organisation of American States (OAS).

 St Kitts & Nevis entered the OAS system on 16 September 1984.

 Agreements which impact on financial relationships

 Double Taxation Relief (CARICOM) Treaty 1994

 At a CARICOM meeting, representative of St. Kitts and Nevis Kennedy Simmonds signed the Double Taxation Relief (CARICOM) Treaty 1994, on 6 July 1994.

 The representatives of seven CARICOM countries signed similar agreements at Sherbourne Conference Centre, St. Michael, Barbados.
 The countries whose representatives signed the treaties in Barbados were: Antigua & Barbuda, Belize, Grenada, Jamaica, St. Lucia, St. Vincent & the Grenadines and Trinidad and Tobago.
 This treaty covered income, residence, tax jurisdictions, capital gains, business profits, interest, dividends, royalties and other areas.

 FATCA

 On 30 June 2014, St. Kitts and Nevis signed a Model 1 agreement with the United States of America in relation to Foreign Account Tax Compliance Act (FATCA).
+The agreement entered into force on 31 August 2015.